 - Your Social Security number

 - Your parents’ Social Security numbers

 - Your driver’s license number (if you have one)

 - Your Alien Registration number (if you are not a U.S. citizen)

 - Federal tax returns, as well as records of any untaxed income, for yourself and your parents

 - Cash, savings and checking account balances and investments (stocks, bonds, real estate) for yourself and your parents

 Make a list of the colleges you are considering.
-FAFSA asks you to list from one to 10 colleges or universities (four if you apply by mail) that you’d like them to share your application with.
+The FAFSA allows you to list up to 10 schools you’d like to share your information with if you apply online or up to four schools if you apply by mail using a FAFSA PDF.
 These schools will have the opportunity to use your information to determine your eligibility for not only federal financial aid but also grants and scholarships independent of the federal government.
 If you are considering a college or university in your own state, list that one first, because some states require schools to be listed in a specified order for you to be eligible for state aid (state financial aid eligibility is usually, but not always, restricted to residents attending a college within the state).

 Fill out and submit your FAFSA.
-You have several options for applying: online at, through the myStudentAid app available in the App Store or Google Play, or by mail.
+You have two options for applying: online ator by completing and mailing a FAFSA PDF.
 The PDF is available online or you can call 1-800-4-FED-AID [1-800-433-3243].

 Be prepared to spend about an hour, possibly more, on your FAFSA.
 If you need help, the online application offers tips as you go, and a FAFSA help page lets you browse FAQs or contact a support staff member through chat or email.
 If you need more support, you can also reach out to the financial aid office of any of the colleges you plan to attend.